Monetization and Advertising Policy

 In-App Purchasing (IAP)

-As detailed in the Amazon Developer Services Agreement, if your app enables purchasing of digital content for use in your app, you must use our In-App Purchasing API or other methods we make available to you.
-You may not facilitate or direct customers to use other methods of paying for such content.
+As detailed in the Amazon Developer Services Agreement, if you make digital content available for purchase that can be used in your app, you must use our In-App Purchasing API or other methods we make available to you.
+If you make such content available for purchase, you may not enable account creation within your app unless you use our IAP API.
+You also may not direct customers to use other methods of paying for such content.
 Learn more about our IAP API.

 Appstore’s general content policies apply to advertising in your app.
 Apps must also comply with our Advertising ID policy.

 Examples of Monetization and Advertising Violations

 The examples in this section describe specific app scenarios that violate the Amazon Appstore Content Policies and will be rejected by the Appstore.
 These lists are not exhaustive, and the examples may change over time as new scenarios arise.

 - An app that is actually a separate app store from the Amazon Appstore.

 - Apps that offer compensation for downloading or installing other apps, or for providing product reviews in the Amazon Appstore or another store.
 Examples of compensation may include digital goods, physical goods, or monetary transactions.

 Apps offering "loot boxes" or other mechanisms to receive randomized virtual items from a purchase must clearly disclose the odds of receiving each type of item to customers prior to purchase.

 Last updated: Oct 16, 2023